Over 500,000 pounds of canned beef recalled over high lead levels - NewsBreak

 (NEXSTAR) — Crider Foods is recalling over 500,000 pounds of canned beef with gravy products that may be contaminated with unsafe levels of lead.

 According to the U.S. Department of Agriculture’s Food Safety and Inspection Service , the approximately 525,717 pounds of the items were produced on Oct.
-22, 2020, and March 15, 2021, and shipped nationwide.Salmonella outbreak linked to Denver seafood company; here are the grocery stores impacted
+22, 2020, and March 15, 2021, and shipped nationwide.Salmonella outbreak linked to Denver seafood company

 The FSIS said the possible contamination, which was discovered during routine surveillance sampling, was the result of a spice mix used from an outside supplier.